Last Updated: 25 Oct 2007

 privately-owned farm(land) which employs farm-workers/laborers.

 There were times when a group of men would collectively buy property and make a settlement which included many families.
+This occured after the German-Russians had established themselves around the 1850s to 1918.

 The Roemmich chutors varied in size and purpose.

-If a family member was born on a chutor, he or she may not be recorded in the nearest GR colony but in a large Russian town.
+If a family member was born on a chutor, he or she may or may not be recorded in the nearest GR colony but in a large Russian town.
 If you know the general area where the family member was born, check surrounding church records, especially the main parish of the area.

-If the chutor was large enough, it could have incorporated a Russian village, but this was rare.
+If the chutor was large enough, it could have incorporated as a Russian village, but this was rare.

 The residence workers of the chutor usually attended a small religious meeting on Sunday in the home of one of the owners who had built a chapel, or, everyone went by carriage to a nearby colony where they attended church and church functions....